 This delicious food has a very long history, one of the first mentions of it being in Ancient Greece!
 No matter how old this dish is, it is popular around the globe and there are literally thousands of possible pizza recipes.
 You just have to be creative and love cooking.

-HOW TO MAKE THIS FLORENTINE QUAIL EGGS PIZZA
+HOW TO MAKE FLORENTINE QUAIL EGGS PIZZA

-Florentine Quail Eggs Pizza With Mozzarella And Tomatoes
+Florentine Quail Eggs Pizza

-- 125ml milk
+- ½ cup milk

-- 1 teaspoon golden caster sugar
+- 1 tsp brown sugar

-- 1 tablespoon cold-pressed, organic olive oil
+- 1 tbsp olive oil extra virgin

 - 20 cherry tomatoes

-Step 7: Slide each piece of pizza into the hot oven, either on the shelves or baking sheets.
+- Slide each piece of pizza into the hot oven, either on the shelves or baking sheets.
 Now, it's a good idea to reduce the heat to medium - you don't want to burn your pizzas.
 In order to avoid overcrowding and bake the Florentine quail eggs pizza properly, only bake 1 or 2 at a time.
 Leave them in the oven for 15 - 20 minutes.